-There were 6 million of Agency IOs transferred to Level 3 and no transfers out from Level 3, during the quarter endedMarch 31, 2017.
-There were no transfers to or from Level 3 for the year ended December 31, 2016.
-The primary cause of the changes in fair value of the securitized loans and the securitized debt are due to changes in credit risk of the portfolio.
+There were no transfers to or from Level 3 for the quarter endedSeptember 30, 2017.
+There were \$6 million of IOs transferred to Level 3 and no transfers out from Level 3, during the nine months ended September 30, 2017.
+There were no transfers to or from Level 3 for the year endedDecember 31, 2016.
+The primary cause of the changes in fair value of the loans and the securitized debt are due to changes in credit risk of the portfolio.